Tencent/rapidjson/doc/tutorial.md

     printf("%d ", itr->GetInt());
 ```

-And other familar query functions:
+And other familiar query functions:
 * `SizeType Capacity() const`
 * `bool Empty() const`

-### Quering Object
+### Query Object

 Similar to array, we can iterate object members by iterator: